 The Compensation Committee assesses the level of the executive officer's achievement of meeting individual goals, as well as that executive officer's contribution towards our corporate-wide goals.
 The amount of the cash bonus depends on the level of achievement of the individual performance goals, with a target bonus generally set as a percentage of base salary and based on the achievement of pre-determined milestones.
-To conserve our cash resources, our management team voluntarily decided to not seek and, in accordance with our management team's election, our Compensation Committee did not award any cash bonuses in any fiscal year from Fiscal 2012 through Fiscal 2015.
-The Compensation Committee authorized cash bonuses to officers who served during Fiscal 2016, which bonuses were paid in July 2016.
+During the years ended March 31, 2018 and 2017, each Named Executive Officer (NEO) serving during those periods was awarded a bonus by the Compensation Committee in the amount set forth in the Summary Compensation Table below.